ModyQyW/fabric/docs/guide/formatter/prettier.md

 export default {
   ...defaultConfig,
-  // use prettier-plugin-jsdoc、prettier-plugin-svelte and prettier-plugin-tailwindcss
+  // use prettier-plugin-curly, prettier-plugin-jsdoc, prettier-plugin-svelte and prettier-plugin-tailwindcss
   // prettier-plugin-tailwindcss must be the last one
   plugins: [
     ...defaultConfig.plugins,